 However, marketing to millennials should start not from pulling these strings but understanding what is a millennial generation and what are their values and pain points.
 This information will become a foundation on which you will build all your further communication.

 What is a millennial generation?

 The Pew Research Center has been studying what is a millennial generation for more than 10 years.
-According to it, millennials are those born from 1981 to 1996 and are referred to as Generation Y. These people became adults in the beginning of the 21st century and have been greatly influenced by the generation-shaping factors like rapid technological evolution, economic recession, and unstable political landscape with wars and recurring terrorist attacks.
+According to it, millennials are those born from 1981 to 1996 and are referred to as Generation Y. These people became adults at the beginning of the 21st century and have been greatly influenced by the generation-shaping factors like rapid technological evolution, economic recession, and unstable political landscape with wars and recurring terrorist attacks.

-Speaking about marketing to millennials, it is also crucial to mention that millennials are better educated, thus, more conscious and sceptical than other generations.
+Speaking about marketing to millennials, it is also crucial to mention that millennials are better educated, thus, more conscious and skeptical than other generations.
 For instance, the McCarthy group survey found out that 84% of millennials do not like advertising.
 That means that marketers and advertisers have to constantly test new ways of reaching and engaging with their audiences.
 Here are the most effective strategies to try.

 3 tips on marketing to millennials